Tazinho/snakecase/README.md

 -   parsing\_options for example with lower upper.
 Reming on the design philosophy.
 Remind on usecases that might be implemented when needed
 -   cosmetics like

+Further, if you have questions or a specific feature request, don't hesitate to open an issue.

 #### Special characters

 If you have problems with special characters (like u umlaut) on your platform, you can replace them via `replace_special_characters = c("german", "Latin-ASCII")`: